The Steading Cottage

-Orginally an 18th Century hay-shed, the Steading has been lovingly converted to a high modern standard.
+Originally an 18th Century hay-shed, The Steading has been lovingly converted to a high, modern standard.
 With heaps of rural character & charm, the cottage is furnished in a farmhouse style.
 The duck-egg-blue kitchen, feature spiral staircase & wood-burning stove leave a lasting impression.

 Wake to the sound of lambs & birds outside your window and start the day with fresh air and a long country walk from your doorstep.
 Perhaps, take a trip into Edinburgh to sample the best of Scottish cuisine and explore the historic cobbled streets.
 Or, light the BBQ in your own private cottage garden and watch the sun set behind the hills.

 A spiral staircase entices you upstairs to bed where warm duvets & comfortable beds await.
 Two bedrooms, a double & a twin room, make the cottage just right for up to 4 people.
 There is a bathroom upstairs and a shower-room downstairs.

 The cottage sits within the 18th Century farmstead of Eastside Farm and overlooks the farmyard.
 The farm itself is an unspoilt working sheep farm in the Pentland Hills Regional Park.
 The Farm & Park cover large areas of beautiful & rugged hilly countryside to the south of Edinburgh.
 The cottage nestles right in the heart of the hills within a valley that abounds with walking routes & wildlife.
 Peregrines & Ravens nest nearby and are often spotted on the hiking route to the local pub.

 Steading Cottage is just over the charming courtyard from Byre & Stable cottages, bring the whole family (sleeping 12) for a great big gathering in the country!